 To make the trusses exposed

 - When your trusses are in place, click the Select Objects tool, select the room below the trusses and click the Open Object edit button.

 - On the Structure tab of the Room Specification dialog:

-- Uncheck the box beside Ceiling Over This Room.
+- Under the Ceiling heading, remove the checkmark beside Ceiling Over This Room.

 - If you changed the Ceiling height value to produce a modified truss, restore the value that you made a note of in step 5, above.

 - Click OK to close the dialog and apply your changes.

 - Select 3D> Create Perspective View> Full Camera from the menu, then click and drag a camera arrow inside the room with the trusses above.

 - With the 3D view active, select Tools> Layer Settings> Display Options from the menu.